 Meanwhile, some Windows 10 users reported the PPTP VPN not connecting problem.
 Also, this problem is common on computer networks, such as LAN or even WAN.

 We have enlisted some solutions for you, so ensure you go through them below.
 Moreover, any of our compiled solutions can fix the VPN connection problem.

 Fix: Windows 10 PPTP VPN won’t connect

-Firstly, you to check your internet connection.
+Firstly, to check your internet connection.
 This will enable you to determine if you have an active internet connection.
-For instance, your broadband data subscription might be exhausted resulting in the problem.
+For instance, your broadband data subscription might be exhausted resulting in a problem.
 Hence, you can try other modes of internet connection to see if it works.

 Alternatively, you can reset your router or restart your internet connection, and then connect to VPN on your Windows 10 machine.

 Meanwhile, if you still get the error after trying out this fix, you may proceed to the next solution.